ESSENTIALS OF DIAGNOSIS & TREATMENT

 Flatfoot is normal in infants.
 If the heel cord is of normal length, full dorsiflexion is possible when the heel is in the neutral position.
 As long as the heel cord is of normal length and a longitudinal arch is noted when the child is sitting in a non–weight-bearing position, a normal arch will generally develop.

 Younger children who are male, obese, and have excessive joint laxity are more likely to be flatfooted.
 Around 15% of flatfeet do not resolve spontaneously.
 There is usually a familial incidence of relaxed flatfeet in children who have no apparent arch.
-In any child with a shortened heel cord or stiffness of the foot, other causes of flatfoot such as tarsal coalition (congenital fusion of the tarsal bones) should be ruled out by a complete orthopedic examination and radiographs.
+In any child with a shortened heel cord or stiffness of the foot, other causes of flatfoot such as tarsal coalition (congenital fusion of the tarsal bones) should be ruled out by a complete orthopedic examination, radiographs and advanced imaging.

-For an ordinary relaxed flatfoot, no active treatment is indicated unless calf or leg pain is present.
+For an ordinary correctable flatfoot, no active treatment is indicated unless calf or leg pain is present.
 In children who have leg pains attributable to flatfoot, a supportive shoe, such as a good-quality sports shoe, is useful.
 An orthotic that holds the heel in neutral position and supports the arch may relieve discomfort if more support is needed.
 An arch insert should not be prescribed unless passive correction of the arch is easily accomplished; otherwise, the skin over the medial side of the foot will be irritated.
+Surgical correction can be done; however, surgery has been found to only improve symptoms associated with shoe or brace wear such as pain, calluses or skin breakdown, with limited improvement of the planovalgus deformity.

 Talipes calcaneovalgus is characterized by excessive dorsiflexion at the ankle and eversion of the foot (Figure 26–2).
 This disorder can be associated with posteromedial bowing of the tibia and is due to intrauterine position and is often present at birth.
 The deformity occurs in 0.4-1–0 per 1000 live births.